usgs/geomag-algorithms/docs/XYZ.md

 incumbent on the programmer to make sure they know what units are being used for the inputs.

+> Note: this library internally uses radians for all angles, and factories
+> convert to and from this standard.

 ## Declination Baseline

 Declination baseline is not well-defined by IAGA standards.
 The typical method